-2. The item has been renewed or has become overdue.
-In these cases the items are subject to immediate recall.
+2. The item has been renewed or is overdue.
+In these cases, the items are subject to immediate recall.

 3. The item belongs to the Art & Architecture Library or the Law Library.
 A recall will shorten the due date.
-In most cases, users are guaranteed to have Art & Architecture Library and Law Library items for 14 days, unless needed for course reserves.
+In most cases, Art & Architecture Library and Law Library items are guaranteed to users for 14 days unless needed for course reserves.
 Contact Art & Architecture Library or Law Library for more details about recalls.

 Other options for getting the items you need: If an item you need is checked out, please consider requesting it through MOBIUS or ILLiad (interlibrary loan) instead of placing a recall for Wash U’s copy.
 In many cases, you will get the item more quickly by using MOBIUS or ILLiad.

-- Book drops: John M. Olin Library’s book drops are open.
-We also recommend that patrons utilize our drive-up return bins at Throop Drive, the South 40 on Shepley Drive, or the West Campus Library at 7425 Forsyth Blvd.
+- Book drops: Library patrons may return materials to whichever library location is most convenient, including all 7 Danforth libraries and the Becker Medical Library.
+Patrons can also utilize our drive-up return bins at Throop Drive, the South 40 on Shepley Drive, or the West Campus Library at 7425 Forsyth Blvd.
 Download a map of these drive-up book drop locations.

-- Returning books by mail: If you will not be returning to campus, please ship Washington University, MOBIUS, and Interlibrary Loan materials to:
+- Returning books by mail: If you are unable to drop off items on the WUSTL campus, please ship all library materials, including MOBIUS and Interlibrary Loan, to: